-Emilia Askari is interested in technology, learning and civic engagement.
+Dr. Emilia Askari is a graduate of the Educational Psychology and Educational Psychology PhD program at Michigan State University.
+She is interested in technology, learning and civic engagement.
 Emilia also is a journalist, a lecturer at the University of Michigan, and the mother of two teens.
 She’s won more than 20 prizes and fellowships and served on the national boards of several professional organizations, including the Accrediting Council for Education in Journalism and Mass Communication.
 Emilia earned a bachelor’s in economics and creative writing from Brown University, a master’s in journalism from Columbia University, and a master’s in information studies from the University of Michigan.

 Dr. Diana Brandon, Ph.D. in Educational Psychology and Educational Technology, holds an MA in Curriculum and Instruction and a BA in English.
 She is the current Chief Innovation Officer for eLearningDOC.
 She was a Teaching Faculty member at Florida State University and an instructional designer in higher education.
 With experience in K-12 classrooms, higher education, and museum education, her research focuses on technology integration and professional development for educators.
 Dr. Brandon’s work explores the impact of emerging technologies and social media on learning and performance.
 She has authored over 25 peer-reviewed papers and presentations.
 Her research focuses on technology integration and professional development for educators with experience in K-12 classrooms, higher education, and museum education.